 If your toddler is full or bored, they are going to play.
 And if food is the only thing to play with, they will likely throw it.
 When you see this, ask, “Are you done?
 Are you full?
 Because food is for eating.
 All done?
 Okay, lunch is over now.
 We’ll have more at snack time.”
 And swiftly remove the meal with a smile.
 Again, do not lose your temper or harshly reprimand them.
 In this case, it’s all about helping your toddler learn to tell you “all done” with words or baby sign language rather than throwing food.

 If you think your toddler is testing you, your job is not to give in.
 Feign indifference.
 Coach them verbally that food is for eating and ask if they are done.
-Give them one to three chances in the sweetest, Stepford-mom voice you have.
+Kindly give them one to three chances.
 Remember, if you’re going to lose your cool by the third reminder, set your boundary at one or two.
 If you have impeccable patience, employ a “three- strikes, and you’re out” approach.
 We do not recommend more than three chances.

 The key is to stay steady.
 Try not to react too dramatically (your child will only find it funny and want to make it happen again!).
 Stay cool as a cucumber, while keeping to the rules of your house and table.